Why Choose a Winter Wedding?

 Emergency Policy & Backup Power

-Vendor Policy: Always know your emergency policy for your vendors should an extreme weather event happen.
+It’s our job to prepare for the unexpected.
+We pivot when winter throws severe weather situations your way, like snowstorms and power outages.
+Always know your emergency policy for your vendors should an extreme weather event occur.
 We will do everything we can to perform until safety concerns restrict us from doing so.

 Reschedule Promise